Lake Moondarra: Pest weed control

 In 1984, a species of weevil was successfully used as a biological pest control to contain a proliferation of the weed Salvinia molesta in the lake.
 The first releases were made in 1980.
 The weevil destroyed tens of thousands of tonnes of weed.

+Stocking

+The dam is stocked with about 10,000 fingerlings each year for recreational fishing.
+It is stocked with barramundi and sooty grunter.
+22 different freshwater species inhabit the dam.